-Unpredictable Attendance – Requirements Under the Americans with Disabilities ActAdded by Hawley Troxell in Articles & Publications, Employment Law on June 7, 2012
+Unpredictable Attendance – Requirements Under the Americans with Disabilities ActAdded by Hawley Troxell in Articles & Blogs, Employment Law on June 7, 2012

 The duty to provide reasonable accommodations to qualified individuals with a disability is considered one of the most important statutory requirements of the Americans With Disabilities Act (“ADA”).
 Not unexpectedly, it has also resulted in a significant amount of litigation.
 One area in which there has been particular activity relates to the duty of employers to accommodate employees whose attendance is unreliable and/or unpredictable.
 A new case now sheds additional guidance on this issue.
 The purpose of this article is to provide an overview of this case and its potential impact on an employer’s obligation to provide reasonable accommodations under the ADA.

 In considering reasonable accommodation issues, it is important to remember that reasonable accommodations involve the removal of workplace barriers.
 Workplace barriers may be physical obstacles, such as inaccessible facilities or equipment; yet, more commonly they are procedures or rules (such as rules concerning when or where work is performed, when breaks are taken, when leave is given, or how tasks are accomplished).
 Accordingly, employers must, at a minimum, consider possible modifications of jobs, processes, or tasks so as to allow an employee with a disability to work, even where established practices or methods seem to be more efficient or otherwise serve legitimate purposes.